Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 The official conformance test suite, [test262](https://github.com/tc39/test262), contains cases for the published specifications, together with cases for proposals at stages 3 and 4, which is great to prepare XS for future editions.
 The XS harness, `xst` uses adhoc comparisons of the frontmatter `[features]` to skip cases related to not yet implemented proposals.
 See the skipped proposals at the end of this document.

-Currently, on macOS, XS passes **99.7%** of the language tests (`19290/19352`) and **99.5%** of the built-ins tests (`25421/25555`).
+Currently, on macOS, XS passes **99.7%** of the language tests (`19786/19848`) and **99.5%** of the built-ins tests (`25423/25555`).
 Details are here under.
 The numbers of skipped cases are between parentheses.
-The following section list the failed tests with some explanations.
+The following section lists the failed tests with some explanations.

 ### Language

-     99% 19290/19352 (4254) language
+     99% 19786/19848 (3999) language
         100% 231/231 arguments-object
             100% 40/40 mapped
             100% 8/8 unmapped